- To make known the gifts of people with intellectual disabilities revealed through mutually transforming relationships.

 - To foster an environment in communities that is inspired by the core values of our founding story, and that responds to the changing needs of our members.

-Founded by Jean Vanier in 1964, L’Arche has become an international movement that is centered on the gifts and needs of people with intellectual disabilities.
-Today L’Arche includes 140 communities in over 30 countries around the world.
+Founded by Jean Vanier in 1964, L'Arche has become an international movement that is centered on the gifts and needs of people with intellectual disabilities.
+In 2015, Jean Vanier won the Templeton Prize for his humanitarianism.
+Today, L'Arche includes 154 communities in 38 countries around the world.

-L’Arche Daybreak is a dynamic example of how people of different intellectual capacity, social origin, religion and culture can live and learn together.
+L'Arche Stratford is a dynamic example of how people with and without disabilities of different intellectual capacity, social origin, religion and culture can live and learn together.

 What People Are Saying